For frequently asked questions on aligner material, refer to the following:

 - Why are the distal edges of the aligner missing sometimes?

-For further reading and complete information about our aligner material and safety information, view and download our material information on ClearComm.
+For further information about our aligner material and safety information, please contact your local Customer Care representative.

 What are ClearCorrect aligners made out of?

 Our aligners are made from Zendura, a custom formulation of medical-grade polyurethane which has been thoroughly tested for biocompatability.
 This advanced plastic was created exclusively for ClearCorrect by Bay Materials.

 Are ClearCorrect aligners BPA-free?

 Yes!
 Our aligners are FDA approved and free of bisphenol-A ("BPA") and phthalates.